isomerpages/moe-mayflowersec/pages/Direct School Admission.md

 </tr>
 </tbody>
 </table>
-<h4>Selection Process&nbsp; (Sports Talent Domain)</h4>
+<h4>Selection Process&nbsp;(Sports Talent Domain)</h4>
 <p>There will be a short interview after the trial.
 All trials and interviews
 will be carried out in-person at Mayflower Secondary School from 6th July to 28th August.
-The following are the audition requirements for the different areas:</p>
+The following are the trial's requirements for the different areas:</p>
 <table style="minWidth: 50px">
 <colgroup>